Popular Places to Scatter Ashes in 2023

-Scattering ashes of a loved one is a common option chosen by families throughout the U.S. According to the National Funeral Director’s Association (NFDA) 2019 Consumer Awareness and Preferences Survey, nearly half of families prefer to scatter ashes of a loved one at a sentimental place, while only less than ten percent plan to keep the ashes in an urn at home.
+Scattering ashes of a loved one or pet is a common choice of families throughout the United States.
+According to the National Funeral Director’s Association (NFDA) 2019 Consumer Awareness and Preferences Survey, nearly half of families prefer to scatter ashes of a loved one at a sentimental place, while only less than 10% plan to keep the ashes in an urn at home.
 In addition to the increased interest in scattering ashes, more and more people are opting for cremation.
 According to the NFDA, only 25% of Americans were cremated in 1999, jumping to over 50% in 2015, and this expected to surge to nearly 80% by 2035.

 Families commonly ask funeral directors where they can scatter ashes of a loved one.
 The answer depends on where you are and what you plan to do.
 Most states, cities and counties allow for scattering on private land (of course, with permission if it’s land you don’t own).
 In addition, many state and national parks also allow for scattering ashes as long as you get permission beforehand.
 And, golf courses and other outdoor areas commonly give the green light to scattering if asked in advance.
 Sporting venues are typically off limits (however, a historically popular option!).